clintonparker/clintonparker.github.io/projects.md

   {{ "# Projects" | markdownify }}

   <img src="https://clintonparker.github.io/assets/images/frog.jpg" alt="Frog" class="about-photo">
-  {{ "Ich bin a native of Kentucky, where I grew up doing your stereotypical Kentucky things: roaming around fields of bluegrass, riding horses from time to time, attaching unreasonable emotion to the outcome of basketball games, and, most importantly, eating fried chicken.
-Somewhere along the way, I got interested in languages, and this has shaped and continues to shape a lot of what I do today.
-I do linguistics, but I also learn languages.
-(These are different things, as it turns out.)" | markdownify }}
+  {{ "My Ph.D. dissertation provides a comprehensive description of several aspects of the Shughni language (Eastern Iranian; Afghanistan and Tajikistan), from phonetics, phonology, and orthography, to nominal and verbal morphology, morphosyntactic alignment, clausal typology, information structure, and clause-level word order.
+This dissertation is the outcome of seven years of fieldwork with many native speakers of Shughni, to whom I am eternally grateful for their unwavering support and friendship." | markdownify }}

   {{ "In linguistics, I most enjoy working with speakers of minority and understudied languages, looking at nuances in a language’s grammar which tend to go unnoticed.
 I’m also concerned with understanding the role of linguists – who often, like me, are outsiders in the communities where they work – in documenting, reclaiming, and/or revitalizing minority languages." | markdownify }}